-3D opportunity for electronics has been added to your bookmarks.
+3D opportunity for electronics has been saved

 As additive manufacturing goes mainstream, it is increasingly possible to manufacture fully functional electromechanical parts, opening the door to innovative new possibilities in electronics design, production, and use.